inklabs/kommerce-core/README.md

       ```

 * Views (src/Entity/View)
-    - Sometimes you want to use your entities as plain objects in your main application, typically in your view
+    - Sometimes you want to use your entities as plain value objects in your main application, typically in your view
       templates.
 These classes act as a decorator.
 They format the entities as simple objects with class member
       variables or "properties" with public access.
 The complete network relationships of entities are also available
       if you request them.